fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 printfn "%d" (C().Whoops.Length)
 ```

 Today, this produces a `NullReferenceException` at runtime.

-This means that `Whoops` is actually a nullable reference type, but it will be annotated as if it were a non-nullable reference type.
-It is the presence of the attribute that changes this, which we'll have to rationalize somehow.
+`Whoops` is annotated as a reference type, but it is actuall a nullable reference type due to being decorated with the attribute.
+This means that we'll either have to:

+(a) Do nothing and leave this as a confusing thing that emits a warning at the call site, but not at the declaration site
+(b) Emit a warning saying that we're calling a nullable reference type a non-nullable reference type

+Either way, we'll need to respect the `[<DefaultValue>]` attribute.

+#### Unchecked.defaultOf<'T>

+Today, `Unchecked.defaultof<'T>` will generate `null` when `'T` is a reference type.
+However, `'T` is non-null, and we'll want to support a `'T | null` being passed in as well.
+Given this, the signature could be changed to `'T | null`.
+This could compile down to be an assembly-level attribute, so older F# compilers consuming a newer FSharp.Core wouldn't see the constraint.

+However, would this still work for value types being passed in?
+It has to.

+#### Array.zeroCreate<'T>

+The same question for `Unchecked.defaultof<'T>` exists for `Array.zeroCreate<'T>`.
+We'll want to make it clear that `'T` is nullable, but this has to be fully backwards-compatible.
+And older compilers should still be able to use this function from a newer FSharp.Core.